usernamenwafu/AGEP_TWAS/README.md

 ### `dataset/`

 - **`get_target_gene.py`**
   This script identifies the target genes for each fold in the dataset.
-It processes the data, filters out the top genes, and selects the target genes that are shared across both the full gene set and the prediction gene set.

 - **`tissuesplit.py`**
-  This script splits the `cattlegtex` dataset into different tissue types, helping organize data for tissue-specific analysis, which is crucial for TWAS studies where tissue-specific gene expression is important.
+  This script splits the `cattleGTEx` dataset into different tissue types and helps organize data for tissue-specific analysis.

 ### Main Directory